sosiouxme/origin-aggregated-logging/deployment/README.md

                -v KIBANA_HOSTNAME=kibana.example.com,PUBLIC_MASTER_URL=https://localhost:8443 \
                | oc create -f -

-Check the logs of the resulting pod for further instructions on deploying the result.
+Check the logs of the resulting pod (`oc logs <pod name>`) for some instructions to follow after deployment.
+More details are given below.
-They are described below.

 ## Deploy the templates created by the deployer